Bobby Witt Jr. Preview, Player Props: Royals vs. Cubs

 - The pitching staff for the Cubs has a collective 8.4 K/9, which ranks 22nd in MLB.

-- The Cubs have the 16th-ranked team ERA across all league pitching staffs (4.25).
+- The Cubs have the 15th-ranked team ERA across all league pitching staffs (4.23).

-- The Cubs allow the ninth-fewest home runs in baseball (135 total, 1.1 per game).
+- The Cubs allow the eighth-fewest home runs in baseball (136 total, 1.1 per game).

-- The righty's most recent time out was on Sunday against the Toronto Blue Jays, when he went three innings, surrendering eight earned runs while allowing eight hits.
+- In his last time out on Saturday against the Toronto Blue Jays, the lefty tossed five innings, giving up three earned runs while surrendering six hits.

-- In 21 games this season, the 31-year-old has a 5.71 ERA and 7.9 strikeouts per nine innings, while allowing a batting average of .274 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.